Association Croquet Refereeing

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.

-All significant tournaments controlled by the CA or a Federation will normally have an appointed Tournament Referee: the official with responsibility for nominating and allocating authorised referees, and hearing appeals.
+All significant tournaments controlled by Croquet England or a Federation will usually have an appointed Tournament Referee: the official responsible for nominating and allocating authorised referees, and hearing appeals.

 Resources for Referees and Players